palantirnet/butler/README.md

 ## Add Butler to a project, with sculpin

 1. If the project does not already have npm dependencies, run `npm init` to create a `package.json` file
-1. Add Butler as a dependency: `npm install --save-exact palantirnet/butler`
+1. Add Butler as a dependency: `npm install --save --save-exact palantirnet/butler`

   When Butler is first installed, it will ask for the location of your project's GitHub repository.
 Please provide the HTTPS link for the project repository, e.g. `https://github.com/palantirnet/[project].git`; Butler will use this information to deploy the styleguide.